 Book, the default

-Book will only be used for those components for which you have not assigned a specific
+Book is only used for those components for which you have not assigned a specific

 Book.
 In a multiple